AbubakariSadikOsman/cpu_scheduling_visualization_os/README.md

 2. Check to confirm successful installation of nodejs by checking the node version installed.
 Run this command on the terminal/shell: `node -v`

-3. Change your current directory to the `cpu simulation` directory
+3. Change your current directory to the directory where project is located

 4. Run this command on the terminal/shell: `npm run dev`